notbmr/notbmr/README.md

 - 👋 Hi, I’m @notbmr.
-I'm new to all of this and worried y'all are watching me fumble about on my laptop.
-- 👀 I’m interested in figuring this out and confident I will do so in time.
+- 👀 I’m interested in you.
-- 🌱 I’m currently learning at a decent clip for someone with zero experience.
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate with any of you on pretty much anything.
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
-I think it has something to with the button my on my monitor or something.
-If you know the trick, feel free to drop by and say hello whevener.
-I'm happy to be here.
+- 📫 How to reach me ... social media.

 <!---
 notbmr/notbmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.